MCP tools¶

 |---|---|---|

-h-start-session |
+hadron_start_session |

-Open a work session and get a session ID for attribution. | description (required); optional type (DEVELOPER/CHATBOT/AUTOMATION/EDGE), repo, branch, prNumber, language, llmModel, parentSessionId, prevSessionId |
+Open a work session and get a session ID for attribution. | description (required); optional type (DEVELOPER/CHATBOT/AUTOMATION/EDGE), repo, branch, prNumber, language, llmModel, parentSessionId, prevSessionId, workerRef (work AS a named Worker), force (take over a WORKER_TAKEN worker — only on the user's explicit override) |

-h-end-session |
+hadron_end_session |

 Close a session.
 Records summary and final token / error counts. | id (required); optional summary, errorCount, turnCount, inputTokens, outputTokens |